mriekkin/pathfinder/doc/Testing_document.md

 This package contains classes for looking up the neighbours of a specified node.

-The produce a list of neighbours the program has to check each adjacent node, and then return a list of those which are walkable.
+To produce a list of neighbours the program has to check each adjacent node, and then return a list of those which are walkable.
 This is the usual approach which is implemented by the class Neighbours.
 Jump point search, however, goes further by applying a prune operation on the usual list of neighbours.
 This pruning operation is implemented by the classes NeighbourPruningRulesCcAllowed and NeighbourPruningRulesCcDisallowed.
 These implement two flawors of pruning: with and without corner-cutting.
 These pruning operations are described in more detail in [1] and [2].

 We've chosen here an example from [NeighbourPruningRulesCcDisallowedTest](https://github.com/mriekkin/pathfinder/blob/master/src/test/java/pathfinder/logic/neighbours/NeighbourPruningRulesCcDisallowedTest.java).
 This example corresponds to cases (a) and (c) in the figure below.
 In (a) we have a straight move from p to x where only one natural neighbour remains.
 In (c) obstacles around x cause some neighbours to become forced.
 Pruned neighbours are marked in grey.
 Remaining neighbours, marked white, are those which remain after the pruning operation.
 This figure is from a paper by Harabor and Grastien [2].